blackpapa/DoneWithIt/README.md

 # DoneWithIt
-This is react native project
+This is react native project for selling second stuff